enpkg/enpkg_full/README.md

 Follow instructions at https://boecker-lab.github.io/docs.sirius.github.io/install/

-Run the `install_sirius.sh` script specifying the path choosed for the installation.
+Run the `install_sirius.sh` script specifying the path chosen for the installation.
 For example, from the root of the repository:

 ```bash
 bash install_sirius.sh /home/username/sirius